 Idle inventory costs your rental business money.
 And so do “out of stock” issues.
 You can’t rent what you don’t have.
 The grocery business went through a similar transformation in the 90’s – learning how to harness the power of their own scanner data.
 They could better understand what items sold well regularly and on sale, plus which sales provided the best inventory turnover.

 Telematics data could do the same for your inventory mix.
-Pair you rental management system data with equipment usage hours from an application like iOn to gain a more complete picture of what and how your fleet is being used.
+Pair you rental management system data with equipment usage hours to gain a more complete picture of what and how your fleet is being used.
 Then, you can find answers to questions such as: What equipment rents the most often?
 What equipment types are preferred?
 Which pieces have the highest hours of service?
 Reviewing the results might lead you to running specials on your least rented pieces, or even making the decision to sell them (and you will have the usage history from your telematics software to get the best price for them too!).

 Combat irregular maintenance scheduling.
 Like idle inventory, it is expensive to have idle service staff as well.
 And, on the flip side, it’s not good if you have too many repairs for the technicians on hand.
 Telematics helps you spot equipment maintenance trends and alerts notify you of any trouble codes that may arise.
 This allows you reduce some operation inefficiency by strategically scheduling when regular repairs, such as oil changes or tread replacements, are done.
 It won’t eliminate all breakdowns, yet knowing the general wear-and-tear trends could reduce their frequency and keep your maintenance shed humming.
 Additionally, the data should allow you to “right-size” your service department to match the work performed.